Tech@Hand

 Tech@Hand aims to teach essential digital literacy skills to community members while providing peer-led emotional support.

-Digital Literacy Cohort Program
+Digital Literacy Cohort Program:

 Participants of this program receive a tablet with a hotspot throughout the duration of the cohort (4-6 months).
 Depending on capacity, we often have 2 cohorts a year, in Fall and Spring.